humancompatible.detect: a Python Toolkit for Detecting Bias in AI Models: Software description

-\paragraph{Maximum Subgroup Discrepancy} When detecting bias, one has to look at all intersections of protected groups, because marginal fairness might be achieved despite exhibiting severe bias when looking at the intersections.
+When detecting bias, it is crucial to look at all intersections of protected groups, because marginal fairness might be achieved despite exhibiting severe bias when looking at the intersections.
 As a type of curse of dimensionality, the number of group intersections (subgroups) grows exponentially with the number of protected attributes.
 This complicates the evaluation of intersectional bias in multiple ways.
 One has to face the exponential time complexity of testing each subgroup, while having exponentially fewer and fewer samples.
 A useful approach to this would be to consider the bias as a distance between two distributions, but as mentioned, most distributional distances have exponential sample complexity.

 Maximum Subgroup Discrepancy (MSD) \citep{nemecek_bias_2025} addresses the issues of high sample complexity of intersectional fairness.
 It is a distributional distance, defined as

 where $\mu$ and $\nu$ are two distributions, $\mathcal{S}$ is the set of all subgroups, and $\mu(S)$ is the probability of sampling a point from the subgroup $S$ given the distribution $\mu$.
 In simpler terms, MSD looks for the subgroup with the highest difference in probability between two distributions.
 The MSD algorithm has linear sample complexity in the number of protected attributes, returns naturally defined subgroups (as conjunctions of feature value pairs), and the group that is guaranteed to have the highest discrepancy for practical dataset sizes with many protected attributes.
 Using mixed-integer optimization, it obtains the provably optimal solution (i.e. the maximally discrepant subgroup).